I make things on the Web.

 I'm fluent in all sorts - from Java, to Haskell, to PHP/MySQL/JS/XHTML.

 Got an interesting proposal or role?
 Please get in touch.

 I'm working on a new project, Him With The Glasses.
 There'll be something to show shortly.
 (Update: on hold due to life :( )

 Pulse is a new thing I'm trying using LOVE / Lua.

 I'm in the process of developing my largest project yet, Insert Coin, which I'm reluctant to discuss until I have something solid ready.
 Needless to say, it involves games.

-I am also somewhere in development hell working on my first game, a letter, using C# and XNA for PC / Xbox 360.
+In other game news, I'm also somewhere in development hell working on another game, a letter, using C# and XNA / Mono.
 We'll see when that arrives...

 I also work for the fine people at Mucky Puddle, making web magic happen.

 Finally, I undertake individual freelance projects.
 Please contact me on the Contact tab for more details.
 (Update: I'm packed out with work at the moment, but always interested in novel projects)